Computer Science

 Credits 3

 Data structures are a central topic in computer science.
-Building on the material developed in CS 256 Data Structures, this course covers more advanced approaches to organizing data on network, tree and string based structures.
+Building on the material developed in CS 256 Data Structures, this course covers more advanced approaches to organizing data based on network, tree and string based structures.
 Problems are chosen from data-intensive domains, motivating students to solve complex problems by using efficient data structures.

 CS 345: Software Engineering